[ jump to synopses ]

 The New Magazine for Mid-Wales

-Taking Mid-Wales as its theme, these are the subjects to be covered by this new magazine, to be launched in the Spring.
+Taking Mid-Wales as its theme, these are the subjects covered by this magazine, which was first published in 2005.

 - Traditional & Contemporary Culture